wexeis/Documentation/01_General/02_Setup/03_Git/git-basics-trial.md

 We recommend you to read more about these good practices before starting. [here is a useful link](https://github.com/trein/dev-best-practices/wiki/Git-Commit-Best-Practices)

 #### Submission
 Clone the Git-Trial repository.
-You will be submitting it as discussed in Git Basics 2
+You should follow the steps discussed in Git Basics 2

 ## Tasks